Eric O'Keefe

+Life and career

 Author

-The Perfect 10 (2020) is O'Keefe's most recent book and his first work of fiction.
-The Palm Beach murder mystery follows West Point graduate Rick Hunt, a White House Fellow assigned to the Chief of Staff, as he investigates the killing of the world’s greatest polo player, Juancito Harrington.
-Hunt’s investigation culminates during play in the final of the U.S. Open Polo Championship in Wellington, Florida.

 O'Keefe's The Cup (2009) is the story of Damien Oliver's dramatic victory on Media Puzzle in the world's richest and most prestigious two-mile handicap, the Melbourne Cup.
 The week before the race, Damien's only brother, Jason, died following a track accident in Perth while riding an unraced horse at Ascot Racecourse.
 The tragedy bore a haunting similarity to the death of their father, Ray Oliver, who died in 1975 after a racing fall in the Boulder Cup in Kalgoorlie.
 Damien's decision to honor his brother by returning and competing in Australia's greatest race culminated in Media Puzzle's emotion-charged victory, which has been rated one of the memorable moments in Australian sports history.
 O'Keefe traveled to Australia, Dubai, and Ireland to research The Cup, which was published in Australia by Slattery Media and launched in the Committee Room at Flemington Racecourse on August 4, 2009.

 The Cup was made into the feature film The Cup based on a script by O'Keefe and Australian director Simon Wincer.
 Filmed in Melbourne in 2010 and released in Australia in 2011, the movie was directed by Wincer with Stephen Curry cast as Damien Oliver, Daniel MacPherson as Jason Oliver, Brendan Gleeson as Dermot Weld, and Tom Burlinson as Dave Phillips.

+The Perfect 10 (2020) is O'Keefe's first work of fiction.
+The Palm Beach murder mystery marks the debut of Rick Hunt, a West Point graduate tasked with assisting the Secret Service investigate the murder of Juancito Harrington, the world’s greatest polo player.
+Hunt’s skills as a polo player not only aid in the investigation, they also land him a place on Senator King Kenedy’s polo team after the senator is injured while playing.
+Hunt ultimately determines that Juancito’s murderer was in fact his brother and confronts Cesare Harrington during the final of the US Open Polo Championship at the National Polo Center in Wellington, Florida.

 O’Keefe collaborated with T. Boone Pickens to write the Texas oilman’s memoir, The First Billion is the Hardest (2008).
 O'Keefe has written numerous guidebooks, including the Texas Monthly Guidebook to West Texas and the Big Bend (1995), the Texas Monthly Guidebook to El Paso (1996), and the Lone Star Guide to Big Bend and West Texas (1999).
 He was a contributing author to the Texas Monthly Guidebook to Texas (1998) and the Lone Star Guide to Texas (1999).
 He authored The Art of Chuck DeHaan (2005) with photography by Gustav Schmiege.